“There are plenty of fine teachers in the world – and some not-so-fine ones, too.”

 Whether you’re seeking a teacher or want to improve your teaching skills, gaining insight into the nature of leadership will support your goals.

-Author Warren Bennis, in Learning to Lead, pinpoints four qualities that people should look for in leaders: purpose, trust, optimism and results.
+Author Warren Bennis, in Learning to Lead, pinpoints four qualities that people should look for in leaders: purpose, trust, optimism, results.

 Here are ways in which successful teachers manifest those four qualities.

 Four Attributes of Effective Teachers

 Accomplished teachers are purposeful; they convey clear learning outcomes and build shared meaning with their students.

-2. Trust: They engender trust because they model high standards, organized thinking and articulate speech.
+Effective educators engender trust because they model high standards, organized thinking, and articulate speech.

 They have can-do attitudes that inspire students to surmount obstacles.

 Most importantly, capable teachers get results – their students succeed inside and outside of the classroom.

 To conclude, I’ll add that capable teachers additionally commit to lifelong learning; they update their curricula with proven methodologies and help students stay relevant in their fields so that those who strive for professional success are equipped with up-to-date skills.

 © 2017 Gerald Klickstein